Geochemical modeling

 Geochemical modeling or theoretical geochemistry is the practice of using chemical thermodynamics, chemical kinetics, or both, to analyze the chemical reactions that affect geologic systems, commonly with the aid of a computer.
 It is used in high-temperature geochemistry to simulate reactions occurring deep in the Earth's interior, in magma, for instance, or to model low-temperature reactions in aqueous solutions near the Earth's surface, the subject of this article.

 Applications to aqueous systems

 Geochemical modeling is used in a variety of fields, including environmental protection and remediation, the petroleum industry, and economic geology.
 Models can be constructed, for example, to understand the composition of natural waters; the mobility and breakdown of contaminants in flowing groundwater or surface water; the ion speciation of plant nutrients in soil and of regulated metals in stored solid wastes; the formation and dissolution of rocks and minerals in geologic formations in response to injection of industrial wastes, steam, or carbon dioxide; the dissolution of carbon dioxide in seawater and its effect on ocean acidification; and the generation of acidic waters and leaching of metals from mine wastes.

+For instance, geochemical modeling of aqueous systems also indicates that, under underground conditions for large ammonia geo-storage, there is typically no significant change in the rock mass.
+Injecting ammonia into deep porous rocks at specific temperature and pressure conditions has a negligible dissolution effect.
+This insight, obtained through geochemical simulation and modeling and shows its potential for the research area.